 Naviant boosts productivity on its document conversion jobs by as much as 87 percent with the OPEX Falcon® document scanning workstation.

 Chicago Records Management increased its digital document scanning productivity by three to five times for one of their key customers.
 Now they process documents more quickly with fewer resources using OPEX’s Universal Document Scanning Workstation, Falcon®.

 There is no doubt that imaging technologies such as forms recognition and optical character recognition (OCR) have revolutionized the way companies do business, and have freed up countless man-hours from the tedious and error-prone task of data entry.
 However, these technologies still rely on the assumption that the data will be located in the same place on every document.

-docSTAR, an award-winning developer of enterprise content management and automated accounts payable solutions announced today that the National Youth Advocate Program, a private, not-for-profit youth advocacy organization that currently serves youth and families in Florida, Georgia, Illinois, Indiana, Ohio, South Carolina and West Virginia has purchased docSTAR eclipse Enterprise Content Management and Smart AP Automation as a SAAS hosted solution to gain efficiencies in accounting and financial functions.
+docSTAR, an award-winning developer of enterprise content management and automated accounts payable solutions announced today that Craft Brew Alliance, Inc. (NASDAQ: BREW) has purchased docSTAR eclipse Enterprise Content Management and Smart AP Automation for 30 users.

 M-Files Corporation, a provider of solutions that dramatically improve how businesses manage documents and other information, recently announced the company has been recognized as the only vendor to appear in the Visionaries quadrant in Gartner, Inc.’s 2016 Magic Quadrant for Enterprise Content Management.